We're here to sing the praises of lip liner — because it really is necessary.

-We’re not here to point fingers, but over the past several years it seems someone has been bad-mouthing a tried and true friend of ours: lip liner.
+Over the past several years it seems someone has been bad-mouthing a tried and true friend of ours: lip liner.
 Well, we’re here to put all the rumors to rest.
 The truth is the notion that lip liner is outdated is well…outdated.
 Celebrity makeup artist Tiffany Hall-Scarmana is with us on our crusade to this fantastic product’s name.
 In case you’ve been avoiding this little wonder for your lips, let us fill you in on what you’ve been missing.
+Because lip liner can do magical things.

 Lip liner adds definition to the lips.